thomascupchurch/Aja_au_Grimace/README.md

 ## First-Time Co‑Worker Setup (Onboarding)

 When a teammate runs the desktop app and the active database contains no tasks, an onboarding dialog appears (unless they previously chose to hide it).
-It offers three actions:

-1. Create Sample Project – Inserts a small hierarchical set of example tasks demonstrating parents, durations, status values, and progress roll‑ups.
+It now offers two focused actions (sample generation removed to avoid accidental seeding of production DBs):

-2. Switch Data File… – Opens a file picker to point the app at an existing shared `project_data.db` (e.g., inside a OneDrive folder someone else prepared).
+1. Switch Data File… – Open a file picker to point the app at an existing shared `project_data.db` (e.g., inside a OneDrive folder someone else prepared).
-3. Open Data Folder – Opens the folder that currently holds (or will hold) the active `project_data.db`, so the user can inspect or drop in a database.
+2. Open Data Folder – Open the folder that currently holds (or will hold) the active `project_data.db`, so the user can inspect or drop in a database.

 Hide option:
 - A checkbox ("Don't show this again on empty databases") suppresses the dialog for future launches when empty.
 You can re‑enable it by deleting the `Onboarding/hide_empty_dialog` key from your system's QSettings store (or resetting application settings) or simply by using the built‑in Tools → Create Sample Data… action whenever needed.

 Manual sample data creation:
-- At any time, use the (hidden menubar) Tools → Create Sample Data… action (or unhide the menubar temporarily) to append the sample hierarchy to your current dataset.
-If rows already exist you'll be prompted to confirm.
+- Use Tools → Generate Sample Data… to append a small illustrative hierarchy.
+If rows already exist you'll be prompted to confirm to avoid polluting production data.
+The action derives costs/prices minimally; you can later adjust or delete sample parts.

 Recommended teammate first run:
 1. Pull / copy the application (or run the packaged build) locally—not from the OneDrive shared data folder.
 2. Launch the app.
-If the onboarding dialog appears:
-   - Choose Switch Data File… and select the shared `project_data.db`, OR
+If the onboarding dialog appears choose Switch Data File… and select the shared `project_data.db` (or Open Data Folder to inspect where local data would live).
-   - Generate sample data if they just want to explore the UI first.
 3. If they’re only reviewing, enable Tools → Read-Only Mode (should be on by default if another user holds the edit lock).
 4. Use Tools → Reload Data periodically (or rely on auto-reload when in read-only) to see incoming changes from collaborators.